-House Deans
+House Leaders

-Alongside their house tutor, students will have a house dean that oversees overall academic and pastoral support.
-Deans should be contacted in the case of extended absence, concerns around well-being or if you need to let us know about notable personal circumstances.
+Alongside their house tutor, students will have a house leader and an associate house leader who oversee overall academic and pastoral support.
+House leaders should be contacted in the case of extended absence, concerns around well-being or if you need to let us know about notable personal circumstances.